samimifar/marzban-template/README.md

 ## Introduction

-A simple yet effective HTML template to enhance the user experience of Marzban panels.
+A simple yet effective subscription template (written in plain `HTML` and `CSS`) to enhance the user experience of Marzban's subscription page.

 ## Features